IdiotStudios/mpkg/README.md

 ## Info

+You can upload and view packages at mpkg.idiotstudios.co.za

 Mpkg consists of a few things, the cli and the registry.

 The website is a work in progress at the moment. (have not started)